triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 + **Scalability**

-    - The improved resource efficiency and reduced computational demands allows applications to serve more users without a proportional increase in infrastructure costs.
+    - As the user base and the volume of queries grow, the probability of cache hits increases, provided that there is adequate storage and resources available to support this scaling.
+The improved resource efficiency and reduced computational demands allows applications to serve more users without a proportional increase in infrastructure costs.

 + **Consistency in Responses**